All Products

 MaxCompute:JSON functions

 MaxCompute supports four complex data types: ARRAY, MAP, STRUCT, and JSON.
-This topic describes JSON functions and their features.
+This topic describes the functions and features of the JSON data type.

 Function